ColbyBrungard/Geoprocess-by-area/README.md

 ### Covariates
 The following covariates are derived from the input DEM.
+An explanation of the chosen parameter setting for each module are below.
+Futher information on parameter settings can be found at: http://www.saga-gis.org/saga_tool_doc/6.2.0/index.html.
+Users should probalby change the parameters for their own situations.

 | Number | File Extention | Definition |
 | --- | --- | --- |